-An allegation is made against a person in relation to a matter that may indicate that the person may not be suitable to work with children.
-This can be connected with his/her employment or voluntary activity, or in relation to a person's private life where;
+An allegation is made against a person in relation to a matter that may indicate that the person may not be suitable

-- Concerns arise about a person's behaviour about his/her own children. - Concerns arise about the behaviour of a partner, member of the family or other household member - Where other information suggests they may pose a risk to any person that may demonstrate a transferable risk within their role with children.
+- Concerns arise about a person's behaviour about his/her own children. - Concerns arise about the behaviour of a partner, member of the family or other household member. - Where other information suggests they may pose a risk to any person that may demonstrate a transferable risk within their role with children.